nixworks/public/news/2015/03/16/index.md

 ##### Libyan Civil War
 ### [Islamic State kidnaps about 20 medical workers from the Ibn Sina Hospital in the Libyan city of Sirte. ](/news/2015/03/16/islamic-state-kidnaps-about-20-medical-workers-from-the-ibn-sina-hospital-in-the-libyan-city-of-sirte.md)
-_Context: Ibn Sina Hospital, Libya, Sirte, ISIL, Libyan Civil War_
+_Context: ISIL, Libyan Civil War, Sirte, Ibn Sina Hospital, Libya_

 ##### Cyclone Pam
 ### [The remnants of Cyclone Pam move down the east coast of New Zealand causing evacuations, heavy flooding, and power outages. ](/news/2015/03/16/the-remnants-of-cyclone-pam-move-down-the-east-coast-of-new-zealand-causing-evacuations-heavy-flooding-and-power-outages.md)